*Not licensed in Colorado

 Email: [email protected]

 For twenty years, Kathryn served as lead and co-lead national counsel and regional counsel in various large, complex litigations including lead national counsel for Bayer Aspirin in the Reyes Syndrome litigation.
-Her area of interest and expertise developed into running medical, scientific and regulatory experts on a national, regional and local level for the defense bar.
+Her area of interest and expertise developed into running medical and scientific experts on a national, regional and local level for the defense bar.
 Kathryn organized nationwide seminars to teach local and regional lawyers various aspects of whatever litigation she was supervising.
-She was a member of both DRI and IADC, and spoke at both IADC and California Defense Bar conferences.
+She was a member of both DRI and IADC and spoke at both IADC and California Defense Bar conferences.

 Over the past 6 years, Kathryn has been intimately involved in litigation which proved that Monsanto/Bayer's herbicide, Roundup, causes Non Hodgkin's Lymphoma (NHL), a type of cancer.
 Kathryn identified and retained a critical team of national experts, including an epidemiologist who presented data which revealed the connection between Roundup's active ingredient (glyphosate) and NHL, a pathologist who gave both general and case specific causation testimony, and a factual expert who explained the scientific basis for the seminal findings of the International Agency for Research on Cancer (IARC) suggesting the connection between glyphosate and NHL.
 IARC is part of the World Health Organization (WHO), an arm of the United Nations.
 Monsanto/Bayer just announced that they will be removing glyphosate from their Roundup products in the United States, almost entirely as a result of the litigation, and ensuring that people will stop developing cancer as a result of using Roundup products.

 All of the expert witnesses whom Kathryn had identified, prepared and presented went on to testify in both the “Hardeman” and the “Pilliod” trials against Monsanto.
 The former was prosecuted by the Wagstaff team, led by Kathryn's law partner, Aimee Wagstaff, and resulted in a verdict of $80,267,634.10.
 This verdict had a substantial punitive damages portion, as the jury found that the Wagstaff team had shown that Monsanto's efforts to impede medical and scientific information about Roundup causing cancer was reprehensible conduct showing a conscious disregard for the safety of people, like Mr. Hardeman.
-The verdict itself was recently upheld by the Ninth Circuit as a result of the work of Kathryn's other partner, David Wool, who both wrote the brief and argued the matter before the Ninth Circuit.
+The verdict itself was recently upheld by the Ninth Circuit.
 The Pilliod trial team called most of the same experts that Kathryn had identified, defended and walked through the Daubert hearing and the Hardeman trial.
-Kathryn helped prepare these experts for the Pilliod trial, whih resulted in a verdict of over $2 billion.
+Kathryn helped prepare these experts for the Pilliod trial, which resulted in a verdict of over $2 billion.
 The verdict itself was recently upheld in the California State Appellate Court.